kgftbz/Png2Palette/README.md

 # Png2Palette
-Makes a 256 color Palette with the most used colors of a png file
+Makes a 256 color Palette file (.pal) with the most used colors of a png file.